 And just to clarify, there are a number of folks flitting about the internet who feel that it’s okay to use my trademarks (both Taxgirl and Ask The Taxgirl are trademarked).
-I’ve seen the name attached to sales of terrorist tee shirts (yeah, nice), comments about drug use, pushing merch and the like.
+I’ve seen the name attached to all kinds of social media, services, and merch.
 Here are a few tips:

 - If it says taxgirl and doesn’t talk about tax, it’s probably not me.
 And if it’s giggly stuff about staying out too late and partying, also not me (I have three kids, who are you kidding?).

 - And if it involves anything illicit, definitely not me – remember, my mother could be reading.

-- Most importantly, if it’s a tax site not registered at www.taxgirl.com, it’s not me.
-There are a few rogue sites flitting about – not me.
+- Most importantly, if it’s a tax site not affiliated with taxgirl.com, it’s not me.

 And finally, let’s make sure we understand a couple of things, ok?